Signed

 London: Jonathan Cape, 1965.

 First edition, first state with "First published 1964" on the copyright page of the last James Bond novel published in Fleming's lifetime and the eleventh in the series.
 Octavo, original black cloth.
 Inscribed by the author on the front free endpaper, "For James You have my best wishes from Ian Fleming."
-A small stain to the front panel, an excellent example in the original dust jacket with a few small chips.
+Near fine in a very good dust jacket.
 Jacket design by Richard Chopping.
-Housed in a custom half morocco clamshell box.
+Housed in a custom half morocco clamshell box made by the Harcourt Bindery.
 Uncommon signed and inscribed as Fleming passed away in the year of publication.

 Price: $24,000.00 Item Number: 19060